ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 Like this.

 But it actually doesn't work.
-This encoding here has some nice properties.
-It's basically an authentication.
+Like I mentioned earlier, this encoding is basically some kind of authentication.
+It stops the bad guys from modifying the underlying message.
-But when we take its ECC, the codeword loses those properties.
+But when we take its ECC, this protection doesn't work anymore on the individual codewords.
-So when we route this, the packets tampered by the relays and we won't notice until it's too late.
+So when we route this, the packets get tampered by the relays and we won't notice until it's too late.

+Let's try something else.
-So maybe we should try to take the ECC before encoding.
+Maybe we should try to take the ECC before encoding.
 Like this here.
 Then maybe we try to homomorphically evaluate over these ECC too.
-This strategy almost works, but let me show you a concrete attack.
+This strategy almost works, but unfortunately we have a concrete attack.

 See, this ECC might be prepared by malicious parties.
 So they can do something like this.
-Where these are now some garbage that's not a real ECC codeword.
+These are some garbage that's not a real ECC codeword.
 So this evaluation is done over some garbage input.
 And well, we know what they say.
 "Garbage in, garbage out".